This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the

 Health Care for Cancer in Nevada

-Anyone who has been exposed to asbestos in Nevada must be aware of the health risks it poses and should be screened for related illnesses like mesothelioma and asbestosis.
-Getting good care for these illnesses is crucial, and although there are no National Cancer Institute-designated cancer care centers in the state, there are facilities that provide cutting edge cancer treatment.
+Although there are no National Cancer Institute-designated cancer care centers in Nevada, facilities provide cutting-edge cancer treatment.
 The Comprehensive Cancer Centers of Nevada in the Las Vegas area is a great option for screening, diagnosis, and treatment for mesothelioma or asbestos-related lung cancer.

 Find a Nevada Mesothelioma Lawyer